siddharth-ag2004/Shell/README.md

 9. Exit command has not been handled yet as that is not a specification.

 10. peek - has been assumed to be a valid command and is equivalent to the ls of the previous directory.

+11. I/O redirection cannot run as a background process.